Anelawrence/web_scrapping_nigeria_inflation/README.md

 ## Conclusion
 Web scraping makes it simple to retrieve large datasets from webpages.
 Information can be extracted from a variety of websites using web scraping.
-From the data insights, Nigerian government need to formalate and implement policies to stable and relatively low inflation rate.
+From the data insights, Nigerian government need to formulate and implement policies for stable and relatively low inflation rate.